RRRish/RRRish/README.md

 - 👋 Hi, I’m @RRRish
 - 👀 I’m interested in Developing new things
-- 🌱 I’m currently learning Javascript and DSA
+- 🌱 I’m currently learning React and DSA
 - 📫 How to reach me?
 Through my instagram i.e rrrishhit

 <!---